luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 If you follow this, your life will become **pressure-free and dog-free**  -
 but at the same time, be ready to sometimes **stand alone**.

-When that moment comes, embrace Dwarika Prasad Maheshwari’s words:
+When that moment comes, embrace Dwarika Prasad Maheshwari’s poem:
 **“Veer tum badhe chalo, Dheer tum badhe chalo.”**
 *(Translation: “Brave one, keep marching forward!
 Patient one, keep moving ahead!”)*